 He has been playing poker professionally for several years now and has 12 prior WSOP cashes to his name already, including a 15th-place finish in this year's $2,000 No-Limit Hold'em event.

-When asked how he made it this far in the tournament, Schwartz told PokerListings.com in an interview:
+When asked how he made it this far in the tournament, Schwartz told PokerListings.com:

 "Pretty much just picking up small pots.
 I think I had one huge pot and basically just waited for people to make mistakes.
 And you know, at the World Series you've got a lot of novices, so they're bound to overvalue what they have.
 That happened a lot for me, so I was able to exploit that."